-Reliability of Learner Evidence

-Where the Teacher/Tutor/Instructor is not in a direct position to observe the learner carrying out the assessment activity or collecting the evidence first hand, e.g. when a portfolio or project is used, s/he must be confident that the evidence was actually produced by the learner, i.e. it is reliable learner evidence.
-This is particularly important when group assessment is used.

-The following are ways in which the Teacher/Tutor/Instructor may ascertain that the learner evidence produced is reliable and genuine.
-The Teacher/Tutor/Instructor should, where appropriate, implement a range of these.

-Questioning: This involves asking the learner to explain and describe part of the evidence.
+Reliability of Lea arner Evidence Where the Teacher/Tutor/Instructor is not in a direct position to observe the learner carrying out the assessm out the assessment activity or collecting the evidence first hand, e.g. when a portfolio or project is used, s s/he must be confident that the evidence was actually produced by the learner, i.e. it is learner, i.e. it is reliable learner evidence.
+This is particularly important when group assessment is us sed.
+The following ar e ways in which the Teacher/Tutor/Instructor may ascertain that the learner evidence produc ced is reliable and genuine.
+The Teacher/Tutor/Instructor should, where appropriate, imp plement a range of these.
+Questioning: Questioning: This involves asking the learner to explain and describe part of the evidence.
 It is important to concentrate on how the evidence was produced.
 This will enable the learner to show that s/he was responsible for producing the evidence and will also give the learner the opportunity to apply the knowledge and skills required.
 Questioning may include using the following methods:

-/ Authorship Statement: · · · · Personal Log: This is a record of how the learner planned and developed the evidence.
+Authorship Statement: An authorship statement from the learner testifying the evidence as being his/her original work.
+An authorship statement could be provided with regard to all evidence submitted.
+Personal Log: This is a record of how the learner planned and developed the evidence.
 A personal log should identify problems and how they were overcome by the learner.
-Personal Statements: A personal statement may be used to explain the actions of the learner in carrying out activities or producing the evidence.
-Personal statements should be clear and explain the learner's role and the context in which the evidence was produced.
-Personal statements can provide evidence of knowledge and understanding.
-1 Peer Reports: Peer reports are especially suitable for group work.
+Personal Statements: bersonal statement may be used to explain the actions of e learner in carrying out activities or producing the idence.
+Personal statements should be clear and explain e learner's role and the context in which the evidence was oduced.
+Personal statements can provide evidence of owledge and understanding.
+Peer Reports: Peer reports are especially suitable for group work.
 Peer reports are reports drafted by all group members which can help explain individual involvement in a task or project.
 Independent Testimony: This is a statement produced by an individual other than the Teacher/Tutor/Instructor, which confirms that the learner has carried out a series of tasks or produced a product.
 It should record what the learner has demonstrated and corroborate the learner evidence submitted.
 The identity and role of the individual to provide the testimony for the learner should be agreed in advance between the Teacher/Tutor/Instructor and the learner.
-The use of independent testimony is not intended as a mechanism for assessing learner evidence.
+The use of independent testimony is not intended as a mechanism for assessing learner evidence but as a tool to corroborate the reliability of that evidence.